PresidentIrina/moemon_international/README.md

         - Message and animation/cry happens at the same time.
     - Faster HP drain.
     - Battle Debug menu.
-        - Accessed by pressing `Select` on the "Fight/Bag/Pokémon/Run" menu.
+        - Accessed by pressing `Select` on the "Fight/Bag/Moémon/Run" menu.
-    - Option to use AI flags in wild Pokémon battles.
+    - Option to use AI flags in wild Moémon battles.
     - FRLG/Gen4+ whiteout money calculation.
     - Configurable experience settings
         - Experience on catch.